ericabrauer/gitforclimbers/README.md

 # gitforclimbers
-Based on gitforknitters repo which describes git in terms of knitting, and doesn't limit their analogies.
+Based on the [gitforknitters repo](https://github.com/gitforknitters/gitforknitters) which describes git in terms of knitting, and doesn't limit their analogies.
 They love all fibreholics!
 Join them!

 Initial [twitter convo](https://twitter.com/yvonnezlam/status/589585522735063040).